kokomelone/multi-game-console-c/README.md

-# Multi-Game Console: Snake and Ladder & Tic Tac Toe
+# ArcadeMania: Snake and Ladder & Tic Tac Toe

 This project merges two beloved games—**Tic Tac Toe** and **Snake and Ladder**—into a single C-based console application.
 It provides players with a nostalgic yet modern experience through interactive gameplay, AI logic, and game-saving capabilities.